louislam/uptime-kuma/CONTRIBUTING.md

 It binds to `0.0.0.0:3001` by default.

+The backend is an `express.js` server with `socket.io` integrated.
+It uses `socket.io` to communicate with clients, and most server logic is encapsulated in the `socket.io` handlers.
-It is mainly a `socket.io`-app, but includes `express.js` to serve:
+`express.js` is also used to serve:

 - as an entry point for redirecting to a status page or the dashboard
 - the frontend built files (`index.html`, `*.js`, `*.css`, etc.)